Nico0100-algo/ctrader-bot-template/README.md

-Trailing stop moves on bar close only, not intrabar Pip-value sizing assumes the symbol reports `PipValue` correctly; verify on exotic instruments Not tested against every broker's stop-level restrictions
+Trailing stop moves on bar close only, not intrabar Pip-value sizing assumes the symbol reports `PipValue` correctly; verify on exotic instruments Not tested against every broker's stop-level restrictions The retry path for rejected stop attachment did not fire during testing — the Strategy Tester does not simulate broker rejections, so that branch is unproven in practice.
 ---
 Licence
 MIT.
 Use it, modify it, ship it.